 Taylor Benefits appreciates the Iowa community that we work with, and we strive to be the best group benefits and employee health plan provider in the state.
-Group health insurance is the most-requested benefit for employees and their families.
+Group health insurance is the most-requested plan to cover employees and their families.
 We work with the employer to ensure they can offer this valuable benefit to their employees while achieving their target profit margin.

 As a company, you may be trying to keep costs down while also helping your employees obtain quality healthcare services.
-Our team can help you create a plan that will meet the needs of your employees while you, as the business owner or manager, are able to keep your bottom line stable.
+Our team can help your company create a health plan that will meet the needs of your employees while you, as the small business owner or manager, are able to keep your bottom line stable.

-We devise tailor-made health and retirement plans for businesses and employee groups that include the following:
+We devise tailor-made health and retirement health plans for small businesses and employee group plans that include the following:

-Our group health plan agents can work with numerous companies to be able to offer the best plans for your business health plan.
+Our group health insurance agents can work with numerous companies to be able to offer the best health coverage plans for your business.
 We go the extra mile to ensure you receive the quality health benefits that you and your employees need.

 Are you ready to get started with a group health plan for your business?
 We serve the entire state of Iowa and offer FREE estimates with the online request form on this page.

-Also, the coverage must be designed to pay at least 60 percent of the total cost of medical services for a “standard” workforce population.
-Finally, the plan must cover these ten essential benefit areas:
+Also, health insurance coverage must be designed to pay at least 60 percent of the total cost of medical services for “standard” full-time employees.
+Finally, the health insurance plan must cover these ten essential benefit areas:

-Small companies may struggle with the cost of providing small business health insurance to their workers, but many are still generous about sharing the expense.
+Small businesses may struggle with the cost of providing small business health insurance to their workers, but many are still generous about sharing the expense.
 According to the Kaiser Family Foundation 2021 survey, thirty percent of small companies pay the entire premium for individual coverage for their workers (if they offer insurance), and only three percent pay less than half the cost.
 However, the percentage of the premium paid for family dependents is often less.
-In addition, company size significantly impacts whether employees are eligible for health insurance coverage, with half of the smallest companies (up to nine workers) skipping the benefit.
+In addition, company size and the number of full-time employees significantly impact whether employees are eligible for health insurance coverage, with half of the smallest companies (up to nine workers) skipping the benefit.

 For small companies, one great option is to obtain insurance plans through SHOP, which you can investigate with the help of your Taylor Benefits Insurance consultant.
 SHOP is the acronym for Small Business Health Options Program, which helps smaller companies evaluate programs and determine if they qualify for tax credits.